Gregor-Mendel-Institute/SNPmatch/README.md

 Database files containing the known genotype information for many strains have to be provided as HDF5 formatted file.
 These can be generated with given markers or variants present in a VCF file.
 The database files can be generated with the help scripts given in the git [folder](https://github.com/Gregor-Mendel-Institute/SNPmatch/tree/master/scripts).
 A detailed README is also provided in the folder.
 These files are read using PyGWAS package.
 So we recommend you to generate files as mentioned.

-For *Arabidopsis thaliana* users, we have made SNP database files for the `RegMap` and `1001Genomes` panel available and be downloaded [here](https://gmioncloud-my.sharepoint.com/personal/uemit_seren_gmi_oeaw_ac_at/_layouts/15/guestaccess.aspx?folderid=0ca806e676c154094992a9e89e5341d43&authkey=AXJPl6GkD8vNPDZJwheb6uk).
+For *Arabidopsis thaliana* users, we have made SNP database files for the `RegMap` and `1001Genomes` panel available and can be downloaded [here](https://gmioncloud-my.sharepoint.com/personal/uemit_seren_gmi_oeaw_ac_at/_layouts/15/guestaccess.aspx?folderid=0ca806e676c154094992a9e89e5341d43&authkey=AXJPl6GkD8vNPDZJwheb6uk).

 ### Input file